-In most states, an infraction is not considered a criminal offense and is rarely punishable by incarceration.
+In most states, an infraction is not considered a criminal offense and is rarely punishable by a jail sentence.
 Instead, such jurisdictions treat infractions as purely civil offenses.
-Even in jurisdictions that treat infractions as criminal offenses, incarceration is not usually contemplated as a reasonable form of punishment, and in those rare cases where it is, confinement is limited to serving time in a local jail.
+Even in jurisdictions that treat infractions as criminal charges, a prison sentence is not usually considered a reasonable punishment.
+In rare criminal cases where it is, confinement is limited to serving time in local county jail.

 Like misdemeanors, infractions are often defined in very broad language.
-For example, Arizona defines them as offenses "without either designation as a felony or a misdemeanor or specification of the classification or the penalty is a petty offense."
+For example, Arizona defines infractions as offenses "without either designation as a felony or a misdemeanor or specification of the classification or the penalty is a petty offense."

 Common Examples of Infractions

-It is not uncommon for a person to have been cited for an infraction, which most likely resulted in a fine, community service, a traffic ticket, driver's license suspension, or points on your driving record.
+It is not uncommon for a person to be cited for an infraction.
+Being charged with an infraction usually results in a fine, community service, a traffic ticket, driver's license suspension, or points on your driving record.
 Some common infractions include: